Applifier/go-tensorflow/README.md

 Unified interface for TensorFlow prediction for both embedded models and calls to Tensorflow Serving.
 Implementations automatically convert go types into matching TensorFlow Tensors.

+Models should be exported in the SavedModel format.

 ### Example